raiz-toff/POWERSHELL_SCRIPTING/TOOLS/BulkUnzipping.md

 ## ❓ Need Help?

-If you run into issues, contact the script author or open an issue where this guide was provided.
+If you run into issues, contact me by opening an issue where this guide was provided.